samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 ## Learning Objectives

 By the end of this workshop, you should be able to:
-1. Integrate the custom fined Phi local model with the application.
+1. Integrate the on-device Phi-3.5-mini-instruct base model (from Lab 5) with the application.
+1. Set the on-device fine-tuned LoRA adapter (from Lab 5) during inference time in the application.
-1. Intergrate the custom fine tuned GPT Model with the application.
+1. Integrate the custom fine tuned GPT-3.5-Turbo Model in the cloud (from Lab 4) with the application using the Azure OpenAI Client SDK.
-2. Compare the results of the models
+1. Compare the results of the models

 ## Lab Scenario
-In this lab you utilise a .NET console application or a Python Application to validate the following scenarios
+In this lab you have the option of utilizing either

-1. Chat with and evaliate resulting messages from various models:
-- Phi-3.5 Mini Instruct ONNX Model from Hugging Face https://huggingface.co/microsoft/Phi-3.5-mini-instruct-onnx
-- Phi-3.5 ONNX OLIVE Optimized fine tuned Model you created in Lab5
-- GPT-.3.5 fine tuned Model your created in Lab3
-3. Evaluation - this will allow you to compare the resulting messages, speed and quality.
-4. Exit the application to complete this lab
+1. a .NET console application, or
+1. a Python Application

+The application allows you to compare and contrast the results from the on-device models:

+- Phi-3.5-Mini-Instruct base model (quantized with AWQ) - i.e. no finetuning.
+- the Fine-tuned LoRA adapter

+You'll also see the results from your GPT-3.5-Turbo fine-tuned Model in the cloud.

+You should notice that the on-device models deliver performance that is faster than read speed - a key metric for user experience in chat applications.
+They are also not impacted by rate limits of a cloud AI model endpoint.

+You can **use both on-device and cloud AI**: you can route user prompts to either on-device or cloud AI models based on a *routing strategy*:

+- *Random* - you can draw a random number so that x% of user prompts are handled by the on-device AI.
+The rationale would be to reduce load on your cloud AI endpoint for either reduced COGs.
+- *Prompt classication* - you can classify prompts for on-device or cloud inference.
+For example, you could classify prompts on simplicity with the more simple prompts being routed to an on-device SLM with more complex prompts being routed to an LLM in the cloud.
+You can also classify prompts based on the intent of the prompt and route to different FT adapters.
+- *Privacy* - you can route private user interactions to on-device AI.
+- *Agents* - In multi-agent flow, some components may be inferenced by on-device AI.

 ## Setup